-Interviews and/or focus groups with line managers or other key players - these will often be primary sources of information on plans, work organisation and changes, or will expand on the data available in the documentation.
+Formal interviews and/or focus groups with stakeholders - these will often be primary sources of information on plans, work organisation and changes.

 Questionnaire-based or other surveys of managers, employees and their representatives.
 However it’s vital that time is spent considering the questions that are asked, the likely response and what is done with the responses.

-Pre-existing online data, for example from management information systems or virtual learning environments.
+Pre-existing online data - for example from management information systems or virtual learning environments/ learning management systems.

-Documentation – for example organisation wide business plans, objectives and new work standards, job descriptions and person specifications.
-This tends to be desk based and can support other methods.
+Documentation – for example organisation wide business plans, objectives and work standards, job descriptions and person specifications.
+This tends to be desk based and will support other methods.

 Much of this data will be sensitive, particularly where individuals’ knowledge and skills gaps are exposed, so confidentiality must be respected.
-In addition, there are often times when major change is planned that senior management wish to keep confidential.
-In these situations learning professionals may need to build relationships and persuade management that learning interventions could contribute to the success of the initiative.
+In addition, there are times when major change is planned that senior management wish to keep confidential.
+In these situations, L&D professionals may need to build relationships and work with managers to show how L&D can contribute to the success of an initiative.

 Using the learning needs analysis results